 No, as long as you make this clear to your landlord.
-Do not sign a 12-month lease on an apartment if you only plan on being here nine months.
-You will be required to pay for the entire year even if you don't stay the whole time.
+Do not sign a 12-month lease on an apartment if you only plan to be here for nine months.
+You will be required to pay for the entire year even if you don’t stay the whole time.

 What safety precautions should I take when searching for housing?

 Use the same caution you would when searching for housing in your home country.
 Be sure you know what the neighborhood is like at night and the nearby transportation options.
-You should also carefully investigate any housing options you find online and try to secure prior to arrival; if you wire money to a person you have never met, it could be a housing scam.
+You should also carefully investigate any housing options you find online.

 Which documents will be required when I sign a lease or contract?

-This will vary depending on what type of housing you have but can include identification, proof of income, and the signature of a guarantor.
+This will vary depending on the type of housing.
+Typical documents you may be asked for include: photo identification, proof of income, credit history, housing history, and the signature of a guarantor.

 Do I have to live with a roommate?

 No. For both personal and financial reasons, many participants find it beneficial, but the choice is yours.

 Are apartments furnished?

 Generally, apartments are not furnished.
 However, there are ways to find furnished housing.
 Sublets are often furnished, and if you’re living on a university campus, rooms will be furnished.
 This will always be specified within the details of the listing.
 If it is not, be sure to ask.